tati-micheletti/predictiveEcologyInAction/README.md

 To start, each group will open their respective files, either the .Rmd version in RStudio, or the .pdf version in Adobe.
 The advantage of using the .Rmd is that you can run the codes directly in RStudio, without the need to copy+paste.
-The choice is yours, though!

 *TREE GROUP:* `landscapeSimulation.Rmd` or `landscapeSimulation.pdf`
 *BIRD GROUP:* `birdSimulation.Rmd` or `birdSimulation.pdf`